 Autumn

-Nearly all things to do in Tokyo are more pleasant once the cooler temperatures of autumn set in during the months of October and November, provided you get a sunny day instead of a wet one.
+Nearly all activities to do in Tokyo are more pleasant once the cooler temperatures of autumn set in during the months of October and November, provided you get a sunny day instead of a wet one.

 Most beautifully, a golden “tunnel” of ginkgo trees lines the paths of Meiji Jingu Gaien in Akasaka, where the Japanese imperial family makes their home.